4th of July Content Strategy

 Strategy 4: Include store/business hours

-Some Independence Days are a marketer’s dream, because they fall close enough to the weekend to create long, spendy weekends.
-When the Fourth lands smack in the middle of the week, as it will in 2018, the long weekend gets a little more remote.
-Still, let customers know whether you’ll have the lights on this Fourth with an email that you send on or before the holiday.
+Independence Days are a marketer’s dream when they fall on Thursday (2019), Friday (2025) or Monday (2022), because they create long, spendy weekends.
+Let customers know whether you’ll have the lights on this Fourth with an email that you send on or before the holiday.

 Besides store hours, think about other services that holiday closures could affect, including customer-service or support hours, holiday shipping deadlines or delivery services.
 Also, add a store-location link for people who find themselves in a strange place on the Fourth with a few extra hours on their hands.